TrueBlocks/trueblocks-core/src/other/migrations/README-0.11.3.md

 make -j2
 ```

-Once that's done, you may complete the migration with:
+Once that's done, complete the migration by first doing this:

 ```
 chifra status --migrate test
 ```

-which will just check to see if the cache needs to be upgraded.
-If it reports everythign is up to date, you are finished.
+which checks to see if the cache needs to be migrated.
+If the above command reports that everything is up to date, you are finished.

-If the above command reports that some parts of the cache need to be updated, then do:
+If the above command reports that some parts of the cache need to be migrated, complete the following command:

 ```
 chifra status --migrate all
 ```

-## What Should I Do If that Doesn't Work?
+## What To Do if the Above Doesn't Work

+It is alway possible to remove the cache.
+Note, however, that the previously cached files will have to be re-created.
+This will have a negative effect on the performance of TrueBlocks until the cache is re-created.
+(Speeding up reponse times is the whole purpose of the cache, after all.)

-You may always remove the cache entirely.
-There are no files in the cache that cannot be re-created.
-Be careful, however, that you do not remove the wrong files.
+Be careful.
+Make sure you know what you're doing.
+Do not remove the wrong files.
 Do not say we didn't warn you.

-## You're Done
+## You're Finished

 TrueBlocks version 0.11.3 should now work.
 Please report any problems by creating an issue.